History of Martina Navratilova in Timeline

 2009: Plays for Boston Lobsters

-Throughout the 2009 season, Martina Navratilova played for the Boston Lobsters in the World TeamTennis pro league.
+Through the 2009 season, Navratilova played for the Boston Lobsters in the World TeamTennis pro league.

-In January 2010, Martina Navratilova's routine mammogram revealed a ductal carcinoma in situ in her left breast, leading to her diagnosis of breast cancer.
+In January 2010, a routine mammogram revealed that Navratilova had a ductal carcinoma in situ in her left breast.

 April 7, 2010: Announces Breast Cancer Diagnosis

-On April 7, 2010, Martina Navratilova announced that she was being treated for breast cancer, which was discovered during a routine mammogram in January 2010.
-She underwent surgical removal of the tumor in March and received radiation therapy in May.
+On April 7, 2010, Navratilova announced that she was being treated for breast cancer after a routine mammogram in January 2010 revealed a ductal carcinoma in situ in her left breast.

-In June 2011, Martina Navratilova was named one of the "30 Legends of Women's Tennis: Past, Present and Future" by Time magazine.
+In June 2011, Martina Navratilova was named one of the "30 Legends of Women's Tennis: Past, Present and Future" by Time.

 February 2012: Dancing with the Stars

-In February 2012, Martina Navratilova was a cast member on the 14th season of ABC's Dancing with the Stars, partnered with Tony Dovolani, but they were the first pair eliminated.
+In February 2012, Martina Navratilova was a cast member on the 14th season of ABC's Dancing with the Stars, partnered with Tony Dovolani; they were the first pair eliminated.

-In March 2012, The Tennis Channel named Martina Navratilova as the second greatest female tennis player of all time, behind Steffi Graf, in their list of 100 greatest tennis players.
+In March 2012, The Tennis Channel named Martina Navratilova as the second greatest female tennis player of all time, behind Steffi Graf, in their list of 100 greatest tennis players of all time.

 August 2, 2013: Induction into National Gay and Lesbian Sports Hall of Fame